Stephan Schmidheiny: Philanthropy

 Philanthropic pursuits have been important to Schmidheiny and since the 1990s, he has devoted his life to these pursuits.
 Schmidheiny is an advocate and leader in the field of sustainable development.
 He served as adviser on sustainability to the United Nations as well as to the OECD.

 In the 1980s he created FUNDES, an organization that supports the development of small and medium-sized enterprises in several Latin American countries.
 According to recent Swiss accounts, Schmidheiny began buying Chilean forest land in 1982, and he now owns over 120,000 hectares in Southern Chile, near Concepción, land which the Mapuche Indians claim has been theirs since time immemorial.
 The Mapuche charge that some of the land Schmidheiny bought was stolen from them during the Pinochet dictatorship, using that regime's standard techniques of intimidation, torture, and murder.

-In 2019 Forbes put Schmidheiny in the list of the world's most generous philanthropists outside of the US.
+In March 2019, two months before his conviction on two counts of involuntary manslaughter, Forbes included Schmidheiny in its list of the world's most generous philanthropists outside of the US.